 It was when he got to Barcelona very early in 1937 that he discovered what he thought was the ideal human community, which is a lot of people who seemed (although there might be economic differences between them) to be living in conditions that were more or less equal.
 Instead of a servant in a hotel who would call you ‘sir’, he would call you ‘you’.
 All of the deference and all the class distinctions that he observed in Britain all seemed to have disappeared in Barcelona in 1937.
 I think this had a profound effect on him in terms of thinking of what a society could do if it really took steps to try and institute conditions of genuine social equality.
 That’s the catalyst—1936 and early 1937—when he starts becoming the political writer we know him to be in his mature years.

-Tell us a bit more about The Road to Wigan Pier (1937).
+Tell us a bit more about the next title on your list, The Road to Wigan Pier (1937), another of Orwell’s reportage books.
 It’s famously divided into two very different parts.

 That’s right.
 Part One is this wonderful reportage.
 The chapter that always made the largest impact on me was the first one, where he’s staying in this dreadful lodging house run by a couple called the Brookers in Wigan, above a terrible tripe shop.
 Orwell’s fastidiousness, which is one of his greatest characteristics, was outraged by having to stay in this terrible place.
 Part of the amusement of that, to me, is the way in which every description is loaded against the people involved.
 He obviously loathes Mr and Mrs Brooker, with whom he’s staying.
 But they can’t win on any level: Orwell will describe a room not only as filthy, but as “debauched.”
 Just a slightly untidy room is “debauched.”
 There’s another marvelous occasion where he comes across the landlord Mr Booker peeling potatoes, and Orwell says, “he sat by the fire with a tub of filthy water, peeling potatoes at the speed of a slow-motion picture.”
 Now, if you’re peeling potatoes, then the water you’re peeling them into is going to be dirty.
 There’s nothing you can do about it.
 But in Orwell’s eyes, it’s another brick in the wall.
 Whatever the Brookers do, they simply can’t win.
 I just think it’s terribly funny, and I simply don’t care how unfair it is that all the evidence is loaded against them, because it’s just so brilliantly written.